 Since the 1930s, democratic and participative leadership has been pronounced as the modem way to build the intelligent, learning organization.
 Indeed, most managers have learned that, before making a decision, it pays to consult with those who will implement the decision, although fewer pursue a democratic vote or strive for consensus in a participative discussion with all those involved and affected by their decisions.
 There are many good reasons for encouraging shared decision making, empowering followers, and self-managing, not least of which is that it is your job as a leader to develop followers into leaders.

 "It's not what you tell them; it is what they hear."
 We must make sure that what was heard was what the speaker intended us to hear.
 Such leaders may not always get the concerns right, but you have to give them credit for trying.

 http://www.wingclips.com/movie-clips/the-adjustment-bureau/authentic-speech?play=1 (Links to an external site.)

 So leaders have to know how to touch people at their deepest levels - by stirring in them a sense of belonging, idealism, and self-esteem.
 Lastly, business professionals know that in order to achieve success, they must commit to lifelong learning and skill building.
 Enrolling in online business courses is one route to improving your leadership skill set, and earning valuable leadership certification.
-So I decided to pursue TMMBA program to expand my leadership skills and get valuable diploma.
+So I decided to pursue the TMMBA program to expand my leadership skills and get a valuable diploma.
 Becoming an effective leader is not a one-time thing.
 It takes time to learn and practice leadership skills until they become a part of you.
 Just as a coach would view an athlete’s muscle pain as a proper response to training, leaders who are stretching themselves should also feel some discomfort as they struggle to reach new levels of leadership performance.